zeldaret/mm/docs/schedule_scripting_language.md

 commands.
 The non-generic versions of each command are available to be used too, but their use is not recommended.

-### Command's arguments
+### Command arguments

 Some commands require arguments.
-Arguments are used by checking commands to check something specific of the stae of the game (what's the current day? what's the current scene? etc) and take a decision based on it (branch to another command).
+Arguments are used by checking commands to check something specific of the state of the game (what's the current day? what's the current scene? etc.) and take a decision based on it (branch to another command).

-Arguments are enclosed in parenthesis (`(` and `)`) and passed verbatim to the generated output, allowing a compiler for this language to not need to recognize any identifier used in arguments, allowing to use any custom identifier (specially useful for schedule result enums).
-Take in mind this behaviour may change in a future version of the language.
+Arguments are enclosed in parentheses (`(` and `)`) and passed verbatim to the generated output, allowing a compiler for this language to not need to recognize any identifier used in arguments, allowing to use any custom identifier (specially useful for schedule result enums).
+Note this behaviour may change in a future version of the language.

 ### Conditional checks

-Conditional checks commands consist on commands that take a decision based on the state of the game, allowing it to decide which set of subcommands to execute.
+Conditional checks commands are commands that take a decision based on the state of the game, allowing it to decide which set of subcommands to execute.

 All conditional checks require an argument and a body of subcommands.
-A conditional check can be optionally be followed by an `else`.
+A conditional check can optionally be followed by an `else`.

-If the condition of any of these commands is not satisfied and said command have an `else`, then said the control flow jumps to the body of that `else`.
-If there's no `else` and the condition isn't satisfied then the control flow just fallthroughs into the next command.
+If the condition of a command is not satisfied and that command has an `else`, then control jumps to the body of that `else`.
+If there's no `else` and the condition isn't satisfied then control just falls through into the next command.

 #### `if_week_event_reg`